muzzy3k/BluejayQuest/README.md

 ### 3D Character Control

-- Navigate the map using keyboard controls (WASD)
+- Navigate the map using keyboard controls
 - Two different bird character models to choose from
 - Smooth animations between standing and walking states
 - Dynamic camera controls with zoom functionality